Batman: Earth One: Publication

-Batman: Earth One Volume One is the second original graphic novel to be announced by DC Comics as part of the Earth One line established in 2009.
+Batman: Earth One is the second original graphic novel by DC Comics as part of the Earth One line established in 2009.
 It follows the 2010 release of Superman: Earth One, marking the first collaboration between writer Geoff Johns and artist Gary Frank on a Batman story.
 Batman: Earth One was planned to be printed in 2010, but was held to be released at the same time as The Dark Knight Rises film on July 4, 2012.
 Volume Two was originally scheduled for a 2013 release, but was postponed and, as a result, launched on May 6, 2015.

-After 2012's Volume One and 2015's Volume Two of Batman: Earth One, Volume Three was originally announced to debut in 2018, but was pushed back for 2021 due to Johns and Frank's work on DC Rebirth and Doomsday Clock.
+After 2012's Volume One and 2015's Volume Two of Batman: Earth One, Volume Three was originally scheduled to debut in 2018, but was pushed back for 2021 due to Johns and Frank's work on DC Rebirth and Doomsday Clock.
 Volume Three was "finished" and ultimately published on June 8, 2021, resulting in a six-year gap between Volumes Two and Three, exactly twice the gap between Volumes One and Two.